-If you have followed the advice in this care sheet and bought your gecko from a reputable dealer than you shouldn’t have any need for this section as crested geckos are one of the hardiest and disease resistant geckos in captivity.
-Some of the more frequently encountered problems revolve around lack of calcium and vitamin D3 thru poor diets.
+If you have followed the advice in our crested gecko care sheet and purchased from us here at CB Reptile, than you shouldn’t have any need for this section as crested geckos are one of the hardiest and healthiest geckos in in the pet gecko realm.
+Unfortunately, some of the more frequently encountered problems revolve around lack of calcium and vitamin D3 thru poor diets.

 Crested geckos and MBD (metabolic bone disease)